Exterior Aircraft Photography

 What’s involved in coordinating a ramp shoot?

 Yes.
-Exterior sessions require proper airside clearance, escort arrangements where required, and adherence to airport and FBO safety rules.
-These details are factored into pre-planning so the shoot runs smoothly and safely.
+Exterior photography requires proper airside clearance and adherence to airport and FBO safety protocols.
+These are handled during pre-production.

-Can you match lighting and angles across a fleet?
+Can you match angles and lighting across a fleet?

 Created by Dave Koch, an aviation photographer specializing in luxury private jet interiors, BBJs, ACJs, and global charter fleet imagery.